 Transportation is closely linked with energy and environmental policy.
 The transportation sector accounts for about one-third of the United States’ climate change pollution and over two-thirds of our oil consumption.

 The single biggest opportunity to influence U.S. transportation policy is the federal transportation authorization bill, which is up for reauthorization in September 2014.
 That is why LCV and its state LCV partners are working to shift the transportation bill from a policy largely focused on building and maintaining highways to one guided by national goals that reduce our use of oil; promote smart growth; support public transit, rail, cyclists, and pedestrians; and reduce the distance we drive.
-While the ratio of highway to transit funds has traditionally been about 4 to 1, we are working to ensure that a larger portion of the funding goes to transit and other low-carbon transportation options, so Americans are empowered with alternatives to paying high gas prices at the pump.
+While the ratio of highway to transit funds has traditionally been about four to one, we are working to ensure that a larger portion of the funding goes to transit and other low-carbon transportation options so Americans are empowered with alternatives to paying high gas prices at the pump.

-Additionally in August, 2011, the US DOT and the EPA finalized the first ever first-ever global warming pollution and fuel efficiency standards for new medium- and heavy-duty trucks.
+Additionally, in August, 2011, the DOT and the EPA finalized the first ever first-ever global warming pollution and fuel efficiency standards for new medium- and heavy-duty trucks.
 This is an important first step to cleaning up our nation’s pick-up trucks, semi-trailers, buses, and other work vehicles.
 President Obama has directed these agencies to develop and issue the next phase of standards for medium and heavy duty trucks by March 2016.

 Some in Congress are preying on Americans’ anxiety about foreign oil to promote North American fuels that would do more environmental harm than good by threatening drinking water, destroying sensitive lands, and making the global warming crisis worse.
 These include tar sands, liquid coal, oil shale, and conventional corn-based ethanol.
 LCV remains committed to defeating the dangerous and dirty Keystone XL tar sands pipeline, for more on that campaign see the “Holding Big Oil Accountable” section.